Vilea/Repose/README.markdown

 	    ReposeResponseCodeRequestFailed = 0
 	} ReposeResponseCode;

-Please note that non all defined [status codes by W3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) have been implemented.
+Please note that not all defined [status codes by W3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) have been implemented.

 #LICENSE
 Copyright (c) 2012 Vilea GmbH